juliankrispel/bishbosh/readme.md

 ## Problem - Writing cli's is hard

 - Writing cli's is harder than it should be
 - Bash scripting sucks
 - Using languages for writing cli's kinda sucks too.

-## Requirements:

-What if it was piss-easy to write cli apps which:
+- CLIs are written in all kinds of ways and there aren't many opinionated frameworks out there that you

+## Idea: A language for scripting command line interfaces:

+What if you had a dsl for cli's that:
-- conform to best practices
+- limits you to conform to best practices
+- encourages good UX
-- are language agnostic (run scripts in any language)
+- is language agnostic (run scripts in any language)

-## Idea: I want to write CLIs like this:
+- makes it so easy to write cli's that you could write one for small usecases

 In an ideal world, when I write CLIs, I want focus on content.
 Rather than reinventing the wheel everytime and implementing a cli with language X, I'd like to write down a script with as little syntax as possible, that describes:
 - a user flow for prompts